About this guide

 • Use gender-neutral language in your verbal and written materials.

-• Celebrate LGBTIQ+ days of significance for trans, gender-diverse and non-binary people, including providing funding for events.
+• Celebrate LGBTIQA+ days of significance for trans, gender-diverse and non-binary people, including providing funding for events.

-• Organise LGBTIQ+ inclusion and ally training for your team that includes trans, gender-diverse and non-binary perspectives.
+• Organise LGBTIQA+ inclusion and ally training for your team that includes trans, gender-diverse and non-binary perspectives.

 • Ensure trans, gender-diverse and non-binary people have career progression opportunities and pathways.